-With the exception of just a few "uses" and "extends" relationships that may already be shown between use cases, it turns out to be obvious that use case diagrams do not practically say anything about how the system should be designed, in order to supply the identified functionalities.
+With the exception of just a few $\ll uses \gg$ and $\ll extends \gg$ relationships that may already be shown between use cases, it turns out to be obvious that use case diagrams do not practically say anything about how the system should be designed, in order to supply the identified functionalities.
 A further step on that direction may be provided by sequence diagrams in order to illustrate the desired dynamic behaviour in what concerns its functional interaction with the environment.
 These diagrams are also to be constructed by the developers.
 Stakeholders can also read them.
 However, they are not comfortable with all the details these diagrams can entail.

-Fig. 2 depicts one UML sequence diagram for the uPAIN system that describes one macro-scenario where a patient requests a bolus.
+Figure 3 depicts one UML sequence diagram for the uPAIN system that describes one macro-scenario where a patient requests a bolus.
 That request may be accepted by the system or originate a request for an explicit medical decision.
 In the later case, the doctor may decide to authorize the bolus or to reconfigure the PCA parameters.

-The integration of several scenarios into only on sequence diagram (for a macro-scenario) is possible due to the new mechanisms of UML 2.0 in supporting different kinds of frames.
+The integration of several scenarios into only one sequence diagram (for a macro-scenario) is possible due to the new mechanisms of UML 2.0 in supporting different kinds of frames.
+Some more UML sequence diagrams have been constructed to capture the main system scenarios.